 As I write this, I have the fan on and am sipping an iced latte.
 In conditions such as these, when the peonies are in full bloom outside of the window, it can be more of a challenge to turn my thoughts towards Christmas.
 After all, we are only in July.
 Christmas is months away.
 Thinking about Christmas now is like taking a hot water bottle to the beach.

-It is just those kind of thoughts which creep up on us no. Especially if we have got stuck in to our organising already.Thoughts that try to persuade us that we should take a break.
+It is just those kinds of thoughts which creep up on us no. Especially if we have got stuck into our organising already.Thoughts that try to persuade us that we should take a break.
 Just this month.
 We deserve it.
-We have already made our lists and started putting money aside….
+We have already made our lists and started putting money aside…

 Don’t listen!
 It is so, so easy to do.
 I have been there in previous years.
 When you give in to that siren call, that is when you end up dashing about in December like a mad thing because there is so. much. to. do.

 So this month, my advice comes in two parts; one general, and one specific.
 The general one will not surprise you.
 It is to keep on keeping on.
 Whatever baby steps you take now, you are making your life so much easier come December.
 Every time you drop a few coins into your savings jar, you are making a lovely cushion for yourself for later in the year.
 Each list you have made has freed up some space in your mind that you can use for something much more pleasurable…like enjoying the peonies!
 Don’t stop now.